-For PK-5 students, the minimum five (5) day suspension for Threat/Causing Fear of Harm-shall-not-apply; however, an intervention-shall-occur-and-the Threat/Causing Fear of Harm-will be documented.
-If the Threat/Causing Fear of Harm-rises to the standard in law, a suspension may be allowed.
+For PK-5 students, the minimum five (5) day suspension for Threat/Causing Fear of Harm shall not apply; however, an intervention shall occur and the Threat/Causing Fear of Harm will be documented.
+If the Threat/Causing Fear of Harm rises to the standard in law, a suspension may be allowed.

-- 9.3.1.10 Any student making a serious or menacing threat of harm to the person, property or family members of a professional educator shall be immediately subject to appropriate discipline in accordance with the Students' Rights and Responsibilities Handbook/Guide. - 9.3.2 Culturally Responsive Tiered Fidelity Inventory (CR-TFI) - 9.3.2.1 The building discipline procedure (School Climate Plan) is under continuous review in a process as outlined in a District approved Inventory of Multi-Tiered System of Supports (e.g.: Tiered Fidelity Inventory (THF TFI)). - 9.3.2.2 Copies of the specific building discipline procedures/school climate handbook plan shall be clearly communicated to all staff during Professional Development (PD) before the start of each school year.
-Copies of the specific building procedures/school climate handbook plan shall be distributed to students and families by the end of the first week of school.
-Copies shall also be posted online on the school's website. home. - 9.3.2.3 The District shall ensure that all School Climate Handbooks Plans are in accordance with the District/PAT Collective Bargaining Agreement, District policy, and State and Federal laws. - 9.3.2.4 The District shall ensure that all schools shall maintain a School Climate Team.
-Each member of the School Climate Team will complete training and the District shall provide substitutes as necessary when this training is taking place. - 9.3.2.5 The District shall ensure that all schools establish and maintain a process to identify and implement school wide expectations (as contemplated by the CR-TFI) with students, teachers, and families using the following components of the CR-TFI as a guide:
+9.4.7 9.3.1.10 Any student making a serious or menacing threat of harm to the person, property or family members of a professional educator shall be immediately subject to policy. appropriate discipline in accordance with. the Students' Rights and Responsibilities Handbook/Guide.

+9.5-9.3.2 Climate Plan and Culturally Responsive Tiered Fidelity Inventory (CR-TFI)

+- 9.5.1 9.3.2.1 The building discipline procedure (School Climate Plan) is under continuous review in a process as outlined in a District approved Inventory of Multi-Tiered System of Supports (e.g.: Tiered Fidelity Inventory (TIF TFI)) as well as those domains included in the Fidelity Implementation Tool (FIT) assessment that pertain to strong positive school culture and inclusive behavior/social emotional Instruction.
+The principal and the Building Climate Team shall include the following minimum procedures in developing a written School Climate Plan to outline the building procedures for Tier 1, 2, and 3 supports and each building's behavioral matrix based off of the Student Rights and Responsibilities Handbook.
+Such procedures shall exist in each building or program.
+The process must be trauma-informed in accordance with District policies and regulations and State law. - 9.5.3 9.3.2.2 Copies of the specific building discipline procedures/school climate handbook plan shall be clearly communicated to all staff during Professional Development (PD) before the start of each school year.
+Copies of the specific building procedures/school climate handbook plan shall be distributed to students and families by the end of the first week of school in the languages spoken in the building.
+Copies shall also be posted online on the school's website in all supported languages.
+In addition, the School Climate Handbook will be posted online in all supported languages. - 9.5.4_9.3.2.3 The District shall ensure that all School Climate Handbooks Plans are in accordance with the District/PAT Collective Bargaining Agreement, District policy, and State and Federal laws. - 9.5.5 9.3.2.4 The District shall ensure that all schools shall maintain a School Climate Team.
+Each member of the School Climate Team will complete training and the District shall provide substitutes as necessary when this training is taking place.